Paradeluxe/ezLMM/README.md

 There was one day I was having a talk with my gf about independent T test and paired T test.
 I came to understand that, although paired T test can take between-subject difference into consideration, it needs to average a lot of trials, which might not be a good thing;
-for independent T test, it preserves the integrity of your data, it fails to take between-subject difference into account.
+for independent T test, it preserves the integrity of your data, but fails to take between-subject difference into account.

 And, same thing for repeated-measures ANOVA and regular ANOVA: rm ANOVA needs averaging on each condition; regular ANOVA fails to consider the effect of repeated measures.